thegetty/quire-docs/content/documentation/getting-started.md

 #### 📁 bin

-Currently, it only contains a `deploy.sh` script file for deploying a Quire project to GitHub pages.
-Read more in [*Outputting & Deploying Your Site*](/documentation/multiformat-output/).
+Currently, it only contains a `deploy.sh` script file for deploying a Quire project to GitHub pages, which you can learn more about in the [*Deploy Your Project*](documentation/deploy/#preview-your-project-with-github-pages).

 #### 📄 config.yml